 "Look at this Roman cement," said Schmeier, tapping the spaces between bricks in one of the tunnels.
-"St
+"St good since the fourth century.
+Now look at the cement in the restored tunnel over there.
+Eroding after 60 years.
+What does that tell you?"

 As long as Trier was one of Rome's capitals, it prospered.
 But the town declined after A.D.
 316, when Emp Constantine II moved the capital from Rome to Constantinople (now Istanbul).
-Later, after the empire disintegrated, in 476 or thereabouts, the medieval church ruled the city, gradually ceding control to region princes, ambitious power brokers and eventually to nation states.
+Later, after the empire disintegrated, in 476 or thereabouts, the medieval church ruled the city, gradually ceding control to regio princes, ambitious power brokers and eventually to nation states.